petalledflowerfield/chat-cbl/technical_reflection.md

 ### What we achieved

 Successfully established ROS 2-based communication between the physical TurtleBot3 and a virtual TurtleBot3 in Gazebo.
-This allowed us to implement a python ROS2 package “smart-explorer” that enables the robot to wander around an area autonomously.
+This allowed us to implement a python ROS2 package “smart_explorer” that enables the robot to wander around an area autonomously.

 Implemented a ROS2 node “yolo_detector” that receives image data from the real robot and processes it for object classification using a YOLOv8 machine learning model.
-Classifying the detected objects, into three types of recyclable trash or non-trash, and publishing this information to an ROS2 topic “image_raw”.
-Based off this information implemented a ROS2 package “trash_map”  that based of this information, logs all trash detected and “picked up”, managing the storage limitations of the robot and creating a trash distribution map.
+Classifying the detected objects, into three types of recyclable trash or non-trash, and publishing this information to a ROS2 topic “image_raw”.
+Based off this information implemented a ROS2 package “trash_map”, which logs all trash detected and “picked up”, managing the storage limitations of the robot and creating a trash distribution map.
 We also added that the digital part of the system sends a specific command on how to handle the trash, allowing the robot to properly recycle.

 Enabled the virtual robot to mirror the real robot’s movements and sensor data in near real-time.
 Using a virtual environment that mirrored the real world environments basic skeleton, we were able implement a filter ROS2 node “phyvir”, that detects any discrepancies (in theory any discrepancy between the mirrored environment is potential trash) between the environments.
 We used the lidar information provided by the real world robot and virtual robot to calculate the location of these discrepancies and send the robot to investigate further using the camera.

 ### What we did not achieve